 "I think the tools have a way to go as far as using technology tools to reinforce culture.
 I think we’re not quite there yet

-As teams adopt more and more types of digital tools – for e-signing, whiteboarding, project management, chat and other collaborative activities – workers need to be able to easily navigate among them.
+As teams adopt more and more types of digital tools – for adding an electronic signature, whiteboarding, project management, chat and other collaborative activities – workers need to be able to easily navigate among them.
 Tools are starting to offer better integration so they can work in concert rather than compete for your attention.
-Case in point: In 2019, Dropbox launched Dropbox Spaces, intended not only as storage but also as an important hub for collaboration and integration with other tools, such as Slack, Zoom and Trello.
+Case in point: in 2019, Dropbox launched Dropbox Spaces, intended as not only storage but also an important hub for collaboration and integration with other tools such as Slack, Zoom and Trello.
 “We are becoming more platform- and workflow-oriented.
 Dropbox Spaces allows teams to bring together multiple files from different locations into a central place, enabling thoughtful collaboration.
-It’s really an evolution of what first made Dropbox a success”, explains Alastair Simpson.
+It’s really an evolution of what first made Dropbox a success’, explains Alastair Simpson.

 Ultimately, digital work tools will need to do more for distributed teams than support productivity; they’ll need to support the emotional and creative needs of a community when its members are not in close proximity.
 “You do lose the novelty that comes from working around other people, the creativity you get from an impromptu coffee break, or inspiration from peeking at someone’s computer screen”, says Fred Wordie at Berlin-based creative agency Kids, who created I Miss The Office during the pandemic lockdown to mimic the sounds of an office.
 He realises the sounds themselves aren’t actually compelling, but rather the people producing them are.
 “That’s why many people find the site comforting”.